When your child is diagnosed with cancer, you just hope and pray they will survive.

 And, sometimes, that may mean I look really together and on top of things.

-Other times, it looks like me hiding in the laundry room up to my eyeballs in candy wrappers talking to the walls.
+Other times, it looks like me hiding in the laundry room, suspiciously surrounded in chocolate bar wrappers.